 Protein: Proteins are created from the genes in our body.
 These molecules are essential for many functions in the body such as carrying messages between cells and repairing tissues.
-Argonaute proteins play a crucial role in controlling gene expression.
-They are involved in a process called RNA interference, where they help regulate which genes are turned on or off in our cells.

 Amino acid: An amino acid is a fundamental organic molecule that serves as a building block of proteins and is encoded by a gene sequence.
 There are 20 essential amino acids that are commonly found in the body.